JuliaLang/www.julialang.org/drafts/_posts/2012-02-22-julia-proposal.md

 present the design of the system and evaluate its performance.

-The designs of the technical computing languages listed above are all basically the same— they use the "array language" idea made famous by APL \cite{APL}.
+The designs of the technical computing languages listed above are all basically the same — they use the "array language" idea made famous by APL \cite{APL}.
 In each case there is a large core of library routines implemented in C or FORTRAN, and an interpreter for executing user programs, which are expected to spend